DIRECT0R-ctrl/DIRECT0R-ctrl/README.md

-# 👋 Yo!
-I’m Aymane — The Director 🎬
+# I’m Aymane — The Director 🎬
-🌍 From Morocco 🇲🇦 | 🧠 Building my mind, my brand, and my code.
+ From Morocco 🇲🇦 | Building my mind, my brand, and my code.
-🔥 Passionate about **AI, psychology, and low-level programming**
+ Passionate about **AI, psychology, and low-level programming**
-💼 Currently learning at **YouCode** and creating tools that combine technology and self-mastery.
+ Currently learning at **YouCode** and creating tools that combine technology and self-mastery.

 ---